dftbplus/develguide/docs/gitworkflow.rst

    development.
 Depending on how complex your feature branch is (especially how many commits it contains), you should follow one of two different strategies:

-   * For simple feature branches with only one or two commits: Rebase your feature branch on `master`:
+   * Rebasing (for experienced git users only!): For simple feature branches with dominantly non-conflicting changes, you could rebase your feature branch on `master`:

      #.
 Check out your feature branch::